WHAT’S HAPPENING? Virus forges on, as world hunts solutions

 One by one, more and more countries are reporting cases of the new coronavirus.
 Governments and doctors on the front lines are scrambling for solutions and everyday life around the globe is being disrupted in a manner that’s not been seen in recent times.

-The spread of the virus is having an impact all round the world.
+The spread of the virus is having an impact around the world.
 Here are some of the latest developments:

 —-

-From California to Italy and beyond, more cases are popping up with no clear origin.
-These are people who did not travel abroad, or were not linked to another known case.
-Health authorities in all these places are working hard to find the original source, or “patient zero,” using what’s called contact tracing, or finding all the people the patients were in contact with them.
+From California to Italy, France, Germany, Spain and beyond, more cases are popping up in which the source of the virus remains a mystery.
+People who weren’t exposed through travel or contact with someone previously infected are testing positive.
+Health authorities in all these places are working hard to find the original source of infection using what’s called contact tracing, or finding all the people the latest patients were in contact with.
 In a highly mobile world, that’s increasingly difficult.

 —-